marco-willi/hco-experiments/transfer_learning/README.md

 ## Run code

 To run a model one needs:
-* a Zooniverse account
+* a Zooniverse account and access to a Zooniverse project (collaborator role or project owner) or
-* access to a Zooniverse project (collaborator role or project owner)
+* Zooniverse data dumps for a project (subject and classification data)
 * a project with image data for classification tasks
 * a way to generate labels for the images
 * (ideally) access to a GPU server